 information for the plaintiffs to procede upon, and subject to any number of objections and attacks.

 3. There is no such thing as attempted copyright infringement.
-Ordinarily, the plaintiffs are not concerned with whether the file download was complete.
+Ordinarily, when filing the complaint, the plaintiffs do not know whether the download was complete.
 Whether the plaintiffs have to show that the whole file was downloaded is subject to debate.
 All I can say about that is that in the old peer-to-peer cases over Limewire, the files which the plaintiffs alleged the defendant downloaded were actually found as complete files on the hard drive of the defendant's computers.

 Furthermore, I believe that this argument may be legitimately raised even in cases where the plaintiffs name Person A and then decide, during discovery (see later discussion) that they really think that Person B violated their copyright, and decide to sue him instead, which is exactly what would happen in the majority of cases I have seen.